 What information will the students be provided with regarding safety and security abroad (ex. embassy/consulate information, campus resources)?

-The Office of International Safety and Security encourages students to enroll in the Smart Traveler Enrollment Program (STEP) This is a free resource to receive the latest travel updates and information from the U.S. Department of State.
+International Safety and Security encourages students to enroll in the Smart Traveler Enrollment Program (STEP) This is a free resource to receive the latest travel updates and information from the U.S. Department of State.
 The office also provides students with a number of resources on campus during pre-departure training and maintains this and other web pages with the relevant information.

 How does Illinois prepare its students to study abroad with regard to safety and security?